Autumn is a spectacular time of year, especially for RVers who are able to chase the vibrant fall foliage and then camp amongst the colors.

 Reserve online through Reserve America: Harold Parker State Forest Campground

 Where to visit: Take a stroll through the Public Garden, Boston Common and The Esplanade.
 If you want to see beautiful homes amidst the autumn splendor, visit Beacon Hill, Back Bay, Bay Village and the South End.
 If you’re feeling adventurous, grab a coat and jump on a Boston boat tour to see the colorful tree-lined skyline from the water.
+And be sure to check out more RV camping in Massachusetts.

 There you have it, the perfect New England fall foliage RV adventure, packed with four states and a lot of variety!
 Timing your trip to coincide with peak fall foliage is surprisingly easy.
 Simply use some of these tools to help: